-If you thought the Chesapeake Bay Bridge-Tunnel was cool, wait until you get a load of US-1’s famous bridge over the Atlantic Ocean.
+If you thought the Chesapeake Bay Bridge Tunnel was cool, wait until you get a load of US-1 S and its famous bridge over the Atlantic Ocean.
 The final leg of your New York to Key West road trip will take you over this beautiful highway that runs through the Florida Keys.

-You shouldn’t visit Key West without getting at least one photo of yourself in front of the famous buoy at the southernmost point in the continental United States.
-You should also visit the Truman Little White House.
-If you’re feeling more adventurous, try some night kayaking or even charter a boat or a seaplane.
+Southernmost point of the U.S.: You shouldn’t visit Key West without getting at least one photo of yourself in front of the famous buoy at the southernmost point in the continental United States.

 This New York to Key West road trip will take you to some of America’s prettiest beaches and the hottest of hotspots.
 But it’s also going to put your car through its paces, so you’ll want to make sure you prep it for all the stress this trip will expose it to.

-“I’ve been dealing with agencies and quote websites for the longest time and the Jerry app made it so much easier than it’s ever been.
-In a matter of MINUTES I was able to get multiple quotes, cancel my policy, start my new one, save $230 a month, AND it automatically does quotes for you every 5 months to make sure you’re paying the lowest possible price.
+app made it so much easier than it’s ever been.
+In a matter of MINUTES, I was able to get multiple quotes, cancel my policy, start my new one, save $230 a month, AND it automatically does quotes for you every 5 months to make sure you’re paying the lowest possible price.
 You can do everything within the app there’s absolutely no runaround.
 And the best part is that I didn’t get 100 calls from random scammers.
 10/10 highly recommended." —Jerry user

 Haven’t shopped for insurance in the last six months?
 There might be hundreds $$$ in savings waiting for you.

 Judith switched to Progressive

 Saved $834 annually

 Check if you are overpaying for car insurance.